timburkei/bills-detective/README.md

 - the respective .env file must be stored in the ai-logic-et folder
 - the respective auth_config.json must be stored in the frontend-et folder.

-The ai logic folder has not been uploaded

 To start the Docker image, run the following command in the root directory of the project:
 ```bash
 docker-compose up -d